VenturianTome/VenturianTome/src/5.Characters/Colon.md

   - He grew up in the Netherlands, but he ended up in America because his colon yearned for ghosts \[1:19 - *Haunted School*]
     - This story is why Ghost opts to call him Colon \[1:39]
 - Joining P.I.E.
-  - He was originally hired as Ghost's Uber driver and became his partner for his current mission because Ghost didn't have one \[0:20 - *Haunted School*]
+  - He was originally hired as Ghost's Uber driver and became Ghost's partner for his current mission because Ghost didn't have one \[0:20 - *Haunted School*]
 - Time At P.I.E.
   - Colon carries a Super Monster Zapper Gun on him \[14:03 - *Playable Animatronics 10*]
   - Colon went \(or was supposed to go) to the Middle Eastern Europe because of a major "meltdown-level" ghost outbreak \[2:24 - *Johnny Ghost Moving*]